tasosdaris128/sociame-v2/README.md

 ## Run

-Create an `/env` file with the following format:
+Create an `.env` file with the following format:

 ```bash
 #!/bin/bash